Working better together

 How we work

-The NHS long term plan is changing the way services are being delivered.
-At a regional level plans are being shaped by South Yorkshire and Bassetlaw Integrated Care system and in Barnsley by the Integrated Care Partnership Board.
+The long-term plan for the NHS is to change the way services are delivered.
+At a regional level, plans are being shaped by the South Yorkshire Integrated Care System and the Barnsley Place Partnership.

-Barnsley has a long history of working with our neighbourhoods through our area councils and ward alliances, and we value the benefits that come from a neighbourhood focus.
+Barnsley has a long history of working with our communities.
+This is through our area councils and ward alliances, and we value the benefits of this community focus.

-Our local doctors, practice nurses and other primary care professionals are at the heart of developing better services for local people.
-To support and develop primary care across Barnsley we've established a single primary care network representing our six neighbourhood networks.
+Our front-line staff and the views of local people are at the heart of developing better services for our communities.
+To support and develop care services across Barnsley, we've established a primary care network which represents our six neighbourhood networks.

 What we're working towards